 Time-saving cleaning hacks that actually work?
 Yes, please!

 Sidestep the disappointment of a chemical cleaner that promises wonders and leaves what you’ve “cleaned” just the way it was before, only lemon scented.
 With these cleaning tricks, you can actually achieve much better results—and your pocketbook will thank you!
 Here, we’ve got the goods on how to de-gross, sanitize and spiff up your kitchen.
-To keep it that way, remember this one-minute rule.

 Pipe clean your way to a sparkling plastic container